tradingview-pine-seeds/docs/data.md

 # Data structure

-All symbol data and its description is stored in a repository.
+You need to store all symbol data and its description in a repository.
-To do this, you need to provide two directories and add data files to them.
+To do this, provide two directories and add data files to them.

-- Create a [CSV file](#data-formats) with daily data for each symbol in the `data/repo_name` directory.
+- For each symbol, create a [CSV file](#data-format) with daily data in the `data/repo_name` directory.
-- Create a [JSON file](#symbolinfo-file-format) with a description of the symbol fields in the `symbol_info` directory.
+- Create a [JSON file](#symbolinfo-format) with symbol descriptions in the `symbol_info` directory.

-## Symbol data format
+## Data format

-Each symbol data must be placed into a separate CSV file in the `data/repo_name` directory.
+Each symbol and its daily data must be placed into a separate CSV file in the `data/repo_name` directory.
+Daily data represents the symbol's OHLC (open-high-low-close) prices on charts.

 > __Note__
 >
 > The EOD (End-of-Day) feed has a limit of 1,000 symbols per repository.
 Keep this in mind when adding data files.
 > To connect more symbols, you can create another data repository.

-The files and their content must meet the following requirements:
+Follow these requirements when creating a file:

 - Values must be comma-separated.
-- No headers, blank lines, and spaces are used.
+- Do not use headers, blank lines, and spaces.
 - File names must be [URL encoded][url_encode].

 | Field    | Description                   | Sample      |